 End of the loan period and returning material

 The loan period ends when the library closes on the due date.
 On the web the loan period ends at 12 p.m.
 You may ask for a due date reminder to be sent to your email address.
-You should remember that this is an additional service and the library cannot guarantee that you will receive the reminders.
+You should remember that this is an additional service and the library cannot guarantee that you will always receive the reminders.
 To avoid paying overdue fines, return your items on time.

 You may return borrowed material to any Lastu library.